fencerf/hassio-addons/README.md

-# Donetick Add-on for Home Assistant
+# Fencerf Donetick Add-on for Home Assistant

 This is the official add-on for [Donetick](https://github.com/donetick/donetick) with Home Assistant.
 Donetick is an open-source app for managing tasks, chores, and automations with advanced scheduling and notification features.